| The Great Glen Way | |

 ..... must go up

-“And the Highlands used to be as high as the Himalayas,” he added over his shoulder, concluding my mini-lecture for me.
+"And the Highlands used to be as high as the Himalayas," he added, completing my geological digression from memory and disappearing around a bend.

 The long road to South Lewiston .....